Uncertainty Quantification for High Dimensional Sparse Nonparametric Additive Models: Methodology

 For a given model $M$, $\sigma$ and $\bbeta$ can then be sampled from, respectively,

 and

 where $\mbox{RSS}_M$ is the residual sum of squares of the candidate model $M$, $\bZ_M$ is the design matrix of $M$, and $\hat \bbeta_{\rm ML}$ is the MLE of $\bbeta$ for $M$.

-To sum up, we can generate a fiducial sample $(\tilde{M}, \tilde{\sigma}, \tilde{\bbeta})$ by first drawing a model $\tilde{M}$ from (\ref{eq:rM}), and then $\tilde{\sigma}$ and $\tilde{\bbeta}$ from (\ref{eq:RSS_dist}) and (\ref{eq:beta_dist}), respectively.
-Notice that no Monte Carlo technique is required so the generation of a fiducial sample is fast.
+To summarize, we can generate a fiducial sample $(\tilde{M}, \tilde{\sigma}, \tilde{\bbeta})$ by first drawing a model $\tilde{M}$ from (\ref{eq:rM}), and then $\tilde{\sigma}$ and $\tilde{\bbeta}$ from (\ref{eq:RSS_dist}) and (\ref{eq:beta_dist}), respectively. \newstuff{Notice that in the above no computationally intensive technique like MCMC is required so the generation of a fiducial sample is relatively fast.
+Using a 2018 MacBook Pro with a data set of $n=400$ and $p=600$, the proposed method typically takes around 50 seconds to generate $10^5$ fiducial samples.}

+\newstuff{ Lastly we discuss the practical choice of $K$, the number of knots.
+It is widely known $K$ will introduce bias if its value is too small, or it will inflate the variance if it is too large.
+Our experience is that, as long as $K$ is larger than a certain value, the resulting estimates are very often similar (and acceptable), as the use of group Lasso will shrink those insignificant knots to zero.
+From a theoretical standpoint, the calculations of \cite{Lai-et-al12} suggest that $K$ should be of order $\log(n)$.
+So in practice we recommend choosing $K$ as the smallest integer larger than $\log(n)$.
+Table~\ref{var_coverage} and~\ref{ey_coverage} below suggest that the numerical results are relatively insensitive to the choice of $K$ (as long as $K$ is large enough). }